ankujii92-source/SPNC.github.io/README.md

-🎓 SRM Paramedical Institute of Science
+🎓SPNC

 🌐 Live Website: https://ankuj1192-spnc.github.io
-📍 Location: Devrajpur Kadipur, Sultanpur, Uttar Pradesh
+📍 Location: Bangarkhurd Kadipur, Sultanpur, Uttar Pradesh

 ---

 📢 About Us

-SRM Paramedical Institute of Science is committed to providing quality education in healthcare.
+SPNC Paramedical Institute of Science is committed to providing quality education in healthcare.
 Our mission is to develop skilled, disciplined, and confident healthcare professionals.

 ---